translate/translate/docs/commands/moz2po.rst

 PO editors.

 .. note:: This page should only be used as a reference to the command-line options for moz2po and po2moz.
-For more about using the Translate Toolkit and PO files for translating Mozilla products, please see the page on :doc:`mozilla_l10n_scripts`.

 .. _moz2po#usage: